Updated April 2025

 Sample answer: “I think what sets your company apart is the focus on customer service.
 I’ve always been impressed with how the company handle customer inquiries and complaints.
 It’s clear that you care about providing a positive experience for your customers.”

-Part of an IT job is never stop learning.
-This tech interview question will help you determine their level of interest in staying up-to-date on new changes.
+Part of an IT job is to never stop learning.
+This tech interview question will help you determine their level of interest in staying up-to-date on new changes, especially when it comes to something as innovative as AI.

 Sample answer: “I usually read technology blogs and articles to stay up-to-date on new trends.
-I also try to attend industry conferences whenever possible.”
+I also test out new AI platforms to familiarize myself with these tools and understand how they can be used to solve real-world problems.”

 For interviewers, this is great to get an understanding of what the candidate does when they’re not completing projects and sitting in meetings.
 See if you and your team members might enjoy working with the candidate on a personal level.